 So this polish is indeed vegan.

 In addition to that, you don’t need to buff the shine off your nails before using Shellac.
-So it’s less damaging to your nail plate than many other gel nail polishes.
+So it’s more gentle on your nail plate than some other gel nail polishes.

 It’s no longer required to cure Shellac with a UV light.